 Thank you for your interest in doing business with the Town of Little Elm.
 The following information is a basic overview of the Town’s procurement process and does not address all procurement laws governing the Town.

 Purchasing is responsible for overseeing the centralized purchase of all supplies, services and construction within the Town.
 This structure allows departments to purchase directly off current Town contracts and assist in obtaining quotes.
-It is the goal of the Purchasing Agent to provide assistance to departments within the Town for securing materials/services in the most efficient, ethical, and economical manner that preserves the public confidence in the Town’s procurement process.
+It is the goal of Purchasing to provide assistance to departments within the Town for securing materials/services in the most efficient, ethical, and economical manner that preserves the public confidence in the Town’s procurement process.

 The Town of Little Elm utilizes an electronic procurement system to maintain a bidders list and notify suppliers of upcoming opportunities.
 By registering HERE, your firm will be notified of future bids, quotes, proposals, and addenda.
-Suppliers are encouraged to register online and utilize the eProcurement system to submit responses electronically.
+Suppliers are encouraged to utilize the eProcurement system to submit responses electronically.
 Electronic bidding eliminates errors, unnecessary work, and is friendlier to the environment.
 There is no cost to register or participate in any bid process through the electronic procurement system.

 METHODS OF PROCUREMENT

-The Town of Little Elm uses two methods for making purchases, either through a purchase order (PO) or with a procurement card (credit).
+The Town of Little Elm uses two methods for making purchases, either through a purchase order (PO) or with a procurement (credit) card.
 Vendors should not accept an order for supplies or services without first receiving a PO or payment from a Town issued procurement card.
 Town employees are issued picture identification and vendors are encouraged to verify their identity.
 The following methods are used to obtain pricing.

 - Written quotations are accepted for items of value up to $50,000.
 The supplier should provide a firm price, delivery time, and payment terms.
 When the award is made, the buyer may provide the awarded vendor with their Town-issued credit card or a purchase order.
 A confirmation and detailed invoice/receipt must be sent to the buyer.

 - A single quote is required for items valued under $3000.

 - A minimum of three quotes are required for items valued over $3000.

 - Formal sealed bids are conducted for repetitive purchases and equipment/services over $50,000.